Stay under 30 minutes a day on your phone.

 How do you measure phone use?

-Total time the screen is on, minus time spent inside Thirty's own UI, minus time spent inside your six essentials.
-So checking the clock doesn't count.
+Total time the screen is on, minus time inside Thirty's own UI, minus time spent in calls or standard SMS.
+So checking the clock doesn't count (screen never unlocked).
 Calling your mom doesn't count.
-Scrolling Instagram (not in your six) does.
+Scrolling Instagram counts.
+Browsing maps for half an hour counts.
+Using your banking app counts.
+The 30 measures all that, totalled.

 iPhone?

 Not yet.
-Apple doesn't allow custom launchers, which is the core mechanism.
+Apple doesn't allow apps to replace the home screen, which is the core mechanism.
 We're working on a Shortcut-based version with weaker enforcement; not soon.

 Ready to stay under?